What Media Coverage of James Deen’s Assaults Means For Sex Workers

 Charlie Sheen Is No Poster Boy

 In his Today Show interview revealing his HIV diagnosis, well known actor Charlie Sheen insisted that he no longer feels the stigma associated with HIV.
-In a predictably hypocritical manner, he made this proclamation mere minutes after he perpetuated the stigmatization of sex workers—interviewer Matt Lauer quoted the open letter he’d posted to his fans in which he called sex workers “unsavory and insipid types” and Sheen confirmed his written statements.
+In a predictably hypocritical manner, he made this proclamation mere minutes after he perpetuated the stigmatization of sex workers—interviewer Matt Lauer quoted the open letter he’d posted to his fans… Continue reading Charlie Sheen Is No Poster Boy

 Social Media, Zola, and the Sex Worker Horror Story

 By now, you’ve probably heard the story of Zola and her fabled strip trip to Florida with her new friend, Jess.
 If you haven’t, the story was told in a series of dramatic tweets by Zola, AKA twitter user _zolarmoon.
-In it, she spins a story that’s so intense and absurd that it’s hard to believe.
-In sum: she reluctantly agrees to take a work trip with her new pal, Jess, to Florida.
-Things immediately go wrong in a variety of terrifying ways.
-Zola’s narration of the journey is flippant and casual.
-She saw a lot of humor in the events that allegedly occurred.
+In it, she spins a story that’s so intense and absurd that it’s hard to believe.… Continue reading Social Media, Zola, and the Sex Worker Horror Story

 Shoplifting Safety: How Civilians Deny The Consent of Sex Workers